CHAPTER 1: PURPOSE, ROLES, AND RESPONSIBILITIES

 Any request for waiver of the DoD Source Selection Procedures shall be submitted by the cognizant Senior Contracting Official (SCO), through the Head of the Contracting Activity (HCA), to the DASA(P), Attn: Policy Directorate (SAAL-PP).
 The Office of the DASA(P) will process all waivers as follows:

-For solicitations valued at $1 billion or more, waivers may only be approved with the express, written permission of the Director, Defense Procurement and Acquisition Policy (DPAP);
+For solicitations valued at $1 billion or more, waivers may only be approved with the express, written permission of the Principal Director, Defense Pricing, Contracting, and Acquisition Policy (DPCAP) (DPCAP);

 For solicitations valued below $1 billion, waivers must be approved by the DASA(P).